-12. Operational Risk
+12. DF-8 Operational Risk

 The Bank understands and manages operational risk efficiently and effectively, allocating appropriate capital to cover expected and unexpected losses to protect depositors, customers and shareholders.
-Further, ANZ Group has introduced a revised Operational Risk Measurement and Management Framework (ORMMF), including new policies and procedures, which will enable globally consistent and comparable management of operational risk.
-The framework sets out the minimum requirements to identify, assess, measure, monitor, control and manage operational risk.
-ANZ India has implemented this operational risk framework since 30-June-2013.
+Further, ANZ Group has Operational Risk Measurement and Management Framework (ORMMF), which sets out the minimum requirements to identify, assess, measure, monitor, control and manage operational risk.